By Dr. Ted Nawalinski

 Maureen went through two rounds of a first-order, older drug called gemcitabine.
 This is a relatively mild agent and is used nowadays in combination with newer drugs, but its side effects are less severe so the oncologist agreed with Maureen's request for less chemo distress and used this older drug twice, about four weeks apart.
 A subsequent CT scan several weeks later showed remarkable shrinkage of the tumor from 4 cm to 2.3 cm, and, most importantly, it had retracted from its close adhesion to the major blood vessels.
 Surgery had now become possible, and the tumor was removed in late January, 2019, in a ten-hour operation that included replacing 11 units of lost blood.

 The surgeons found no evidence of metastasis.
 This was a rarely-seen progression of events involving a dreaded disease with single-digit survival rates.
+Her results are not typical.
 As of now, five months later, her scans are clear but we cannot say that she is fully clear of danger and she'll undergo follow-up chemotherapy as is standard procedure to attack any residual populations of cancerous cells.

 We'll never know what in particular was responsible for this fortuitous outcome.
 Most likely, it was the combination of all of what we could glean from various disciplines of standard and alternative and traditional healing modalities.
 This integrated medical approach consisted of: